 Tutankhamun: The Mystery of the Burnt Mummy (Blink Films for Channel 4, 2013)

 In 2013 I fronted a film about Tutankhamun and specifically some new research which suggested that he may have been killed in a chariot accident, and that his mummy may have undergone a process of spontaneous combustion shortly after his burial.
 This got quite a bit of press coverage, for more on which see here.

 A slightly different version of the film was shown on PBS in the US as ‘Secrets of the Dead: Ultimate Tut’ which you can watch in full here.
+There’s also a DVD available here.
 It was also shown in Canada on the History Channel and around the world on National Geographic International.
 I gather it’s also now on Netflix in the States but being here in Blighty I can’t verify that…

 The Man Who Discovered Egypt (BBC Wales for BBC4, 2012)

 In 2012 I presented ‘The Man Who Discovered Egypt‘ a film about the legendary archaeologist Flinders Petrie, for BBC4.
 The reviews were generally good, and this one by John Crace for The Guardian was particularly gratifying: “This was yet another of those programmes that BBC4 does so well … archaeologist Chris Naunton was the ideal presenter: enthusiastic but not hyper, knowledgeable, prepared to listen to other experts and, above all, happy to let Petrie take centre stage.”

 As of May 2015 the film had been repeated 25 times(!), and has also been shown in various other countries around the world.
 My account of the filming – an adventure involving three countries, seven different modes of transport including donkey, and an unplanned visit to A&E in Jerusalem… – is here.
 Yet more photos are here.